eazar001/ahab/README.md

 You should see the results written to this directory entitled "out.json".

+## Running a Website

-If you want to run this from a webpage, use the following in the terminal
+If you want to run this from a webpage, use the following in the terminal command window

 Usage:
 ```